openhab/openhabian/docs/openhabian.md

 Additionally to the setup instructions given above, the following steps are needed:

 - Flash the system image to your micro SD card as described, do not remove the SD card yet
-- Access the first SD card partition from the file explorer of your choice (e.g. Windows file explorer)
+- Access the first SD card partition using the file explorer.
+It's a vfat (Windows) filesystem.
+  (we assume you're using a Windows, Mac or other desktop system to flash the SD)
 - Open the file `openhabian.conf` in a text editor
-- Uncomment and fill in `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
+- Uncomment and complete the lines reading `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
 - Save, Unmount, Insert, Boot
-- Continue with the instructions for the Raspberry Pi or Pine A64
+- Continue with the instructions for your hardware

+{: #debug-mode}
+### Debug mode
+See [Troubleshooting] section if you run into trouble installing.
+If you want to turn on debug mode, follow the instructions in the previous section and insert a line into `openhabian.conf` reading either `mode=unattended_debug` or better right away `mode=debug_maximum`.

+{: #ipv6-notes}
+### IPv6 notes

+You might encounter problems when you make use of IPv6 on some networks and systems. openHABian installation may stop or hang forever.
+In that case _or if you are sure that you do not need IPv6 on your openHABian server_, you can disable IPv6.
+Follow the instructions in the previous section and insert a line into `openhabian.conf` reading `ipv6=disable`.

 {: #openhabian-config}
 ## openHABian Configuration Tool